jim-easterbrook/Photini/src/doc/manual/configuration.rst

    python -m photini.editor --version

+Setting the ``native_dialog`` option to ``False`` makes Photini use a Qt dialog to select files to open instead of the normal operating system dialog.
+This may be useful if your operating system has a case sensitive file filter, so selecting "Images" or "Videos" doesn't work properly if your files have upper case names.

 Note that there is no GUI to set these options.
-You should only need to adjust them if Photini crashes on startup, in which case the GUI would be unusable.
+You may need to adjust them if Photini crashes on startup, in which case the GUI would be unusable.
 The configuration file can be edited with any plain text editing program.